Instructors

 photo Leanne Albers

-Leanne Albers draws from a lifetime of experience around horses – in fact, she was riding before she could even walk.
-Growing up on her parents’ farm, Leanne spent all of her free time at the barn with the horses.
-Leanne now loves passing on knowledge to other riders.
+Leanne Albers draws from a lifetime of experience with horses—she was riding before she could even walk.
+Growing up on her parents’ farm, Lakefield Farm, Leanne spent nearly all of her free time in the barn with the horses.
+Today, she is passionate about passing that knowledge and love of horsemanship on to other riders.

 photo Grace Pawlowski